 I love Middle Eastern food and think their kabobs are the best!
 When I was pregnant with my son, I had developed an aversion to chicken and even the smell of it made me want to throw up.
 Hence cooking chicken at home was a definite No No. Then one day we came across this Pakistani restaurant close to the apartment where we lived at that time and the lovely aroma coming out of that small place made me stop there and so we packed Dal, rice and a platter of seekh kababs!
 Oh boy was that one lovely dinner or what? …I ate like a pig in a long time!
 (Btw I started just writing this post without meaning it to be a Mother’s day post and then realized that this could be actually a good Mother’s day post after all since it has my pregnancy reference ! – So Happy Mother’s day to all of you ! 🙂 So over the years I have tried to make kababs but I found making them in that seekh kabob shape to be challenging as they would invariably fall apart.
 I have also seen recipes where the ground chicken (keema) is first cooked with the spices and then further minced a second time through a food processor to get a really fine paste. then egg or cooked lentils can be used to bind the paste together .
 But you know me, right?
 Although I don’t always shy away from a difficult recipe, whenever possible I am also looking to make things easier for myself.!
 So I came up with this small rounded patty version and later on learnt that these rounded version of kabobs are called ‘shaami kababs'(although traditionally they are also first cooked and then made into rounded shapes and grilled further).
-So Shaami or Seekh kabobs, whatever..what’s in a name!
+So Shaami or Seekh kababs, whatever..what’s in a name!
 These are so delectable that I don’t care what anyone calls them.
-They are perfect as an appetizer especially when you have a large gathering (always a huge crowd pleaser! ) or for a simple home meal accompanied with rice and dal, which is how we like to eat it most of the times!
+They are perfect as an appetizer especially when you have a large gathering (always a huge crowd pleaser! ) or for a simple home meal accompanied with rice and dal, which is how my family loves to eat it.
+As for me, in my paleo life now, I love to have these with a salad or as a wrap with my homemade cassava tortillas!

-I put green chillies in these because my husband and I both like the kick that it gives when you bite into one of those:) However for those with a ‘not so adventurous’ palate, I recommend that you skip these!
+I put green chillies in these because my husband and I both like the kick that it gives when you bite into one of those:) However for those with a ‘not so adventurous’ palate , I recommend that you skip these!
+For those on AIP elimination phase, I have indicated in the recipe below the spices that you will need to omit.

-- 2 lbs ground chicken, thawed completely at room temperature
+- 1 lbs organic ground chicken, thawed completely at room temperature

 - 1 cup packed fresh cilantro leaves,finely chopped